Luddejhh/Recipes/README.md

 # Recipes
-A project from the odin curriculum.
+A project from the odin curriculum(foundations, HTML).

-This project is a project from the odin curriculum(foundations)

 It consist of a main page where there are links to a a few of my favorite recipes.